Saffron Walden Historical Society Navigation

 Thomas Netter of Walden: Diplomat, Carmelite and Theologian (c.1372–1430)

-Thomas Netter was born in Saffron Walden and spent his early years in the town before entering the church, and becoming a diplomat and confessor for King Henry V
+Thomas Netter was born in Saffron Walden and spent his early years in the town before entering the church, and becoming a diplomat and confessor for King Henry V, who reportedly died in Netter’s arms.

 carmelitehenry vlollardsnetter